-Becoming a pilot with L3Harris is an investment in your future.
-We have the facilities and training expertise at our Florida Airline Academy to prepare our cadets for an exciting and rewarding career as a Commercial Airline Pilot.
-As a world leader in aviation training, L3Harris is dedicated to helping our graduates build flight hours, preparing tomorrow’s pilots for a role with one of the 14 airlines we work with across the US.
+Becoming a pilot with L3Harris Flight Academy is an investment in your future.
+We have the facilities and training expertise at our Florida Academy to prepare our cadets for an exciting and rewarding career as a Commercial Airline Pilot.
+As a world leader in aviation training, L3Harris Flight Academy is dedicated to helping our graduates build flight hours, preparing tomorrow’s pilots for a role with one of the 12 airlines we work with across the US.

 The airline pilot career programs we offer at our global airline academies are all slightly different.
 This page will provide an overview on how to become an Airline Pilot if you are living in the United States.
 This means you will undertake an FAA (Federal Aviation Agency) pilot training program.

 The type of training program you choose to undertake will depend on your ultimate career goal.
-Obtaining your Commercial pilot license, with a Flight Instructor Certificate, in the U.S.A. can be achieved in as little as 15 months at L3Harris, subject to scheduling.
+Obtaining your Commercial pilot license, with a Flight Instructor Certificate, in the U.S.A. can be achieved in 15 months at L3Harris Flight Academy, subject to scheduling.
 The steps below outline a cadet pilot’s typical progression through our flagship Professional Pilot Program which prepares students whose goal is to work for an airline.